wp-plugins/yop-poll/readme.txt

 Use a full option polling functionality to get the answers you need.

-YOP Poll is the perfect, easy to use poll plugin for your WordPress site.
+YOP Poll is the perfect, easy to use poll plugin for your WP site.

 == Description ==